skrey/yellow-extensions/features/core/README.md

 Set `Redirect` in the [settings](#settings) at the top of a page.
 The page will redirect to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.

+## How to make a header and footer

+Create file `content/shared/header.md` for a header.
+Create file `content/shared/footer.md` for a footer.
+You can also create a `header.md` and `footer.md` in any other folder, then it will only be shown on pages in the same folder.

+## How to make a multilingual website

+Your website comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions/tree/master/languages).
+The default language is defined in file `system/settings/system.ini`.
+A different language can be defined in the [settings](#settings) at the top of each page, for example `Language: en`.

+If you want to offer the entire website in multiple languages, then enable the multi language mode.
+Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
+Go to your `content` folder and create a new folder for each language.

+If you want to configure text, then change the text settings.
+Open file `system/settings/text.ini` and change existing settings.
+You can copy the [default settings](https://github.com/datenstrom/yellow-extensions/blob/master/languages/english/english-language.txt) from language files and paste them into this file.
+You can also add your own text settings, for example image captions.

 ## How to make a secure website

 [Keep your website up to date](https://github.com/datenstrom/yellow-extensions/tree/master/features/update).
 It's recommended to update the website as soon as a new release is available.
 Also check if your website supports [data encryption](https://www.ssllabs.com/ssltest/).
 It's best if the Internet connection is always encrypted with HTTPS.
 When there are problems, please contact your web hosting provider.